 Director’s List & Stipends

-Upward Bound provides $50 at the end of each school year for students who have maintained an overall “C” average or better for 3 out of 4 quarters each year in their core academic classes.
-We also provide academic incentives in the form of stipends at the end of each quarter.
+Upward Bound provides $25 per quarter for students who have maintained an overall “B” average or better (with no grade less than a “C”) for 3 out of 4 quarters each year in their core academic classes.

 Playing ‘Who in the Group?’